nizardrou/Variant-Detection-and-Annotation-workshop/README.md

 ## The software stack
 As you might've imagined, this sort of analysis involves multiple steps, and multiple tools.
 The tools and their links are provided below in case you want to run this analysis on your own setup.
-Since we are using the HPC, we don't have to install any of them since they are already there!
+We are using the HPC, so we don't have to install any of them since they are already there!

 Just a quick note on installation.
 Whenever possible, we recommend using conda for installing and maintaining your software stack.
 Installing Bioinformatics software from source can be a painful experience sometimes, and conda takes care of most cases with relative ease.